Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Generalized f-STIRAP

 Let us now illustrate the above described generalized f-STIRAP approach with a concrete analytical and numerical example.
 Suppose that the system is composed from the energy levels $E_1=0$~eV, $E_2=11.267$~eV, and $E_3=1.306$~eV, coupled via dipole transitions such that $\mu_{12}=\mu_{23}=1$~a.u. and all other dipole moments are zero.
 These energy levels and couplings between them mimic the spin-orbit split electronic ground state of Xe$^{+}$ coupled via the first excited electronic state (see Sec.~\ref{subsec:Xe_cation} of this paper for more detailed description of the Xe cation).
 Setting the initial superposition with mixing angle $\alpha=\pi/3$, we would like to generate laser fields that will drive the evolution of the system to a superposition with mixing angle $\beta=\pi/4$.
 Choosing the time delay, $t_R-t_L = 12.44$~fs, between the left and right Gaussians with identical widths $\gamma_L=\gamma_R=12$~fs, and setting $E_P=E_S=10.88$~TW/cm$^{2}$, we can obtain via Eqs.~(\ref{eq:two_ps}) the required Rabi frequencies of the pump $\Omega_P(t)$ and Stokes $\Omega_S(t)$ fields.

-The Rabi frequencies corresponding to the above parameters are shown in panel~(a) of Fig.~\ref{fig:STIRAP}.
+The Rabi frequencies corresponding to the above parameters are shown in Fig.~\ref{fig:STIRAP}(a).
 We see that the synthesized envelopes are smooth but asymmetric and different from each other.
 In contrast to conventional STIRAP, where the Stokes pulse precedes the pump pulse, or standard f-STIRAP, where pulses arrive at different times but vanish simultaneously, here we see that both pulses appear and vanish at the same time.
-Substituting the envelopes to the Hamiltonian Eq.~(\ref{eq:hamil}) and assuming the field frequencies are tuned exactly on resonances with the corresponding transitions, such that $\omega_P=E_2-E_1$ and $\omega_S=E_2-E_3$, we solved numerically the TDSE, Eq.~(\ref{eq:tdse}), i.e. calculated the wavefunction $\ket{\psi(t)}$ before introducing the RWA or other approximations.
-The obtained populations $P_i(t)=|\bra{i}\ket{\psi(t)}|^2$ of the field free states are depicted in panel~(b) of Fig.~\ref{fig:STIRAP}.
+Substituting the envelopes to Hamiltonian~(\ref{eq:hamil}) and assuming the field frequencies are tuned exactly on resonances with the corresponding transitions, such that $\omega_P=E_2-E_1$ and $\omega_S=E_2-E_3$, we solve numerically the TDSE, Eq.~(\ref{eq:tdse}), i.e. we calculate the wavefunction $\ket{\psi(t)}$ before introducing the RWA or other approximations.
+The obtained populations $P_i(t)=|\bra{i}\ket{\psi(t)}|^2$ of the field free states are depicted in Fig.~\ref{fig:STIRAP}~(b).
 As shown in the figure, the system evolves smoothly from the initial superposition of states $\ket{1}$ and $\ket{3}$ to the desired superposition, while maintaining minimal population in the intermediate state $\ket{2}$.
-We also computed populations of the adiabatic states, defined by Eqs.~(\ref{eq:psi0}-\ref{eq:psim}), which are shown in panel~(c) of Fig.~\ref{fig:STIRAP}.
+We also compute populations of the adiabatic states, defined by Eqs.~(\ref{eq:psi0})-(\ref{eq:psim}), which are shown in Fig.~\ref{fig:STIRAP}(c).
 As it was expected, the wavefunction $\ket{\psi(t)}$ matches the time-dependent adiabatic state $\ket{\psi_0(t)}$ perfectly.
-We, therefore, established a simple and efficient way to control the mixing ratio of states $\ket{1}$ and $\ket{3}$ in a three-level system using the generalized version of f-STIRAP scheme.
+We, therefore, establish a simple and efficient way to control the mixing ratio of states $\ket{1}$ and $\ket{3}$ in a three-level system using the generalized version of the f-STIRAP scheme.